kubernetes/cloud-provider-alibaba-cloud/docs/usage.md

 >> **Note:**

 - First get the switch ID through the Alibaba Cloud onsole, and then use the above annotations to create a LoadBalancer with specific vswitchid.
+- The vswitch must belong to the same VPC as the Kubernetes cluster.
 - The above annotations are mandatory.